In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki. Read Suki's Story.

 "Doctor" Mircia Volosen, Fort Worth, Texas, Convicted of Felony Animal Cruelty; Judge Refuses to Revoke License

-More on Dr. Dachshund Killer here
+More on Dr. Dachshund Killer Mircia Volosen here

 Court of Appeals, Texas, Fort Worth - Was Volosen Acquitted?